HParklab/IFUM/README.md

 **Prerequisites:**

+1. **Sufficient RAM** Ensure your system has at least 24GB RAM (required for ESMFold)

-1.  **NVIDIA GPU:**  Ensure your system has atleast 24GB RAM and a compatible NVIDIA GPU with atleast 16GB GRAM and the drivers are correctly installed.
+2.  **NVIDIA GPU:**  Ensure your system a compatible NVIDIA GPU with atleast 16GB GRAM and the drivers are correctly installed.
 Verify with:

     ```bash
     nvidia-smi
     ```

-2.  **Conda:**  We strongly recommend using [miniconda](https://docs.anaconda.com/miniconda/install/).
+3.  **Conda:**  We strongly recommend using [miniconda](https://docs.anaconda.com/miniconda/install/).

 **Installation Steps:**